Guide

 Getting the most from modern accounting software

-• instant report generation – profit and loss statements, balance sheets and forecasts created on demand
+• Generate reports instantly: create profit and loss statements, balance sheets, and forecasts on demand

-• verified accuracy – bank feed integration ensures data authenticity
+• Verify accuracy: bank feed integration ensures your data is authentic and current

-• growth visualisation – automated trend analysis shows business trajectory
+• Visualise growth: automated trend analysis shows your business trajectory

-• lender confidence – real-time data increases approval likelihood
+• Build lender confidence: real-time data increases your approval likelihood

-Bank feeds connect your business accounts to your accounting system, so lenders can see up-to-date financial information.
+Bank feeds connect your business accounts directly to your accounting system, giving lenders access to up-to-date financial information.

 FAQs on business loans